Zuiluj/personal-site-content/Blogs/i-wonder-how-far-i-can-go.md

 _How capable am I?_

 Every commitment I currently have came from the things I was curious about.
 How does x work?
 Can I make it from this?
 Why does it do x?
 These questions came when I started dabbling in programming and art.
 It’s curiosity on top of curiosity that propelled me forward into making it a habit of creating or studying these things.
-I just kept on going, even until today.
-It eventually turned into an everyday thing, it’s something that I can’t remove now.
-Not until recently, I found out that I can be very frustrated on seeing much more skilled people than me.
+It eventually turned into an everyday thing, it’s something that I can’t remove now; Not until recently, I found out that I can be very frustrated on seeing much more skilled people than me.
 That’s the day I thought that I might be in here for a long time.

 A good advice I got is, not everything has to be the grandest thing, or the grandest vision when it comes to the future of what you are doing.
-You just have to pour your best every single day, remembering that frustration, in every instance you start working on something.
+You just have to pour your best every single day, remembering that frustration, giving your 100% of the day, in every instance you start working on something.

 _How far can I go?_